catseye/ellsync/README.md

 ### 0.5

+The output of the `list` subcommand is now sorted by stream name.

-The `sync` subcommand supports multiple streams.
+The `sync` subcommand now supports multiple streams.
 Each stream will be synced in the order they are given on the command line.
 OS-level `sync` will only be performed once, at the very end.

 ### 0.4